 While showers and baths help maintain some level of cleanliness for our feet, it’s not until summer arrives that we suddenly realise the extent of their neglect, as we observe dry and calloused skin starting to form.

 Footwear and varnish

+A skincare routine is essential in keeping the skin looking healthy, moisturised and hydrated.
 When our hands are on show we are very much aware of how they look, whatever job we may be in.